Banking Bank Reviews

 SoFi loans

-- Personal loans: SoFi has loans of up to $100,000 with repayment terms ranging from two to seven years and fast, potentially same-day funding.
-There are no required fees.
+• Personal loans: SoFi has loans of up to $100,000 with repayment terms ranging from 2 to 7 years and fast, potentially same-day funding.
+There are no required fees, which keeps your borrowing costs to a minimum.

-- Mortgages and refinancing: Mortgage loans have a close-on-time guarantee and down payments as low as 3% for first-time buyers.
+• Mortgages and refinancing: SoFi mortgage loans offer a close-on-time guarantee and down payments as low as 3% for first-time buyers.

 SoFi also offers an auto loan refinancing marketplace where you can compare refinancing options from top lenders.